Here's Our Rant About Bright Green Corporation (BGXX)

 Sponsored

-BGXX currently public float of 42.32M.
-Today, the average trading volume of BGXX was 3.80M shares.
+BGXX currently public float of 43.78M and currently shorts hold a 0.90% ratio of that float.
+Today, the average trading volume of BGXX was 3.26M shares.

 BGXX’s Market Performance